Cost Performance Index (CPI): Formula and How To Calculate it + Examples

 To calculate the CPI, follow these three steps:

 Step 1: Determine the earned value (EV)—This involves assigning a value to the completed work.
-The earned value can be calculated based on the percentage of completion or using other predetermined metrics.
+The earned value can be calculated based on the completion percentage or other predetermined metrics.

-Step 2: Determine the actual cost (AC)—This involves tracking and summing up all the actual costs incurred for the completed work.
+Step 2: Determine the actual cost (AC)—This involves tracking and summarizing all the actual costs incurred for the completed work.

 Step 3: Use the CPI formula CPI = EV / AC—divide the earned value by the actual cost to obtain the Cost Performance Index.